gorango/flowcraft/docs/guide/programmatic/functional-api.md

 # Functional API

-While Flowcraft's core is built on composable classes like `Node` and `Flow`, it also provides a suite of functional helpers for developers who prefer a more functional programming style.
+While Flowcraft's core is built on composable classes like `Node` and `Flow`, it also provides a suite of functional helpers for a more concise, functional programming style.
 These helpers allow you to define nodes and simple pipelines without explicitly creating new classes.

 All helpers are imported from the main `flowcraft` package.